Ssururx/TissueMethylomeClock/02_data_loading_qc_exploration/README.md

-# Epigenetic Aging Project: Step 2 – Quality Control & Data Cleaning
+# Step 2 – Quality Control & Data Cleaning

 This step focuses on "Quality Control" (QC).
 Before training a machine learning model, I have to ensure the DNA methylation data is clean, accurate, and free of technical errors.